kakyoism/kkappkit/README.md

 ```

 Wow!
 That is long!
-For a Hello-World, what we did may seem an overkill.
-But for anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits.
+For a Hello World, what we did may seem an overkill.
+But for anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little cost of boilerplate will become ignorable.
 But, we are not done yet.

 Finally, we copy `kkgui.py` and `util.py` modules into the app folder.
 Now we are ready to run this app.